UBC-FRESH/nemora/docs/howto/sampling.md

 ```

 The default uses a trapezoid grid; switching to `"quad"` delegates to
 `scipy.integrate.quad` with the tolerances above.
+You can also set
+`integration_method="simpson"` to integrate via Simpson's rule.

 ## Sample from a distribution